-If you want to compile JaxoDraw yourself from sources, you have to use the ant script build.xml to create the executable jaxodraw.jar file (see the section on ant).
-The binary distributions already contain a pre-compiled jaxodraw.jar file, which can then be executed with the command java -jar jaxodraw-xxx.jar in the current directory (xxx is the version number).
+If you want to compile JaxoDraw yourself from sources, you have to use Maven to create the executable jaxodraw.jar file (see the section on Compiling the sources).
+The binary distributions already contain a pre-compiled jaxodraw.jar file, which can then be executed with the command in the current directory (xxx is the version number).
 Supposing you have a Java Runtime Environment installed and configured on your system, this will work on any platform.